galanonym/redis-delete-wildcard/README.md

+# DEPRECATED: This package is no longer maintained

 # redis-delete-wildcard

 Delete a set of keys from a pattern with wildcard.
 Operation is done through a lua script, and therefore atomic.
 It extends standard [node_redis][] library with a new method `delwild`.